Blog.

 Join us for wildlife stories, field notes, and plenty of coastal surprises - from sea lions at the marina to hidden tide pools and a shop full of nature-inspired art.

-I write from the coast, the trail, and sometimes the passenger seat.
 Sign up for photo essays, behind-the-scenes notes, and exclusive travel guides.

-Wildlife Wednesday: Brandt’s Cormorants Nesting at Moss Landing 🪹🪶
+Brandt’s Cormorants Nesting at Moss Landing 🪹🪶

 Mornings at Moss Landing mean waking up to the chaos and color of Brandt’s cormorant nesting season.
 From a boat just after sunrise, I watched dozens of cormorants fuss over nests, steal the best seaweed, and (if you caught the timing right) flash that electric blue throat patch that only appears during breeding season.
 Not every bird shows the blue: it’s most vivid in adult males, subtler in females, and completely absent in juveniles.
 This week’s Wildlife Wednesday is all about those small moments and honest details - real-time field notes from the heart of a coastal colony.

-Wildlife Wednesday: Sea Lions at the Marina ⚓️☀️
+Sea Lions at the Marina ⚓️☀️

 This week's Wildlife Wednesday stays local with the California sea lions of Marina del Rey.
 After a year of weekend visits to Burton Chace Park, I'm starting to recognize the regulars.
 Plus: important NOAA guidelines for keeping your distance.

-Wildlife Wednesday: Bubbling Shore Crabs and the Art of Hiding in Plain Sight 🦀🫧
+Bubbling Shore Crabs and the Art of Hiding in Plain Sight 🦀🫧

 I spotted this shore crab deep in a crevice, completely covered in foam.
 Initially, I expected it to stay hidden.
 Instead, it emerged from the rocks and positioned itself in the open sunlight.
 When exposed during low tide, these crabs blow bubbles through their gill chambers to maintain moisture - tiny saltwater humidifiers built into their faces.

-Wildlife Wednesday: Squirrels!
+Squirrels!
 Burrowed In, Fluffed Out, and Watching You Snack 🐿️🥜

 We tend to think wildlife means rare or hard to find.
 But sometimes the most interesting animals are the ones judging you from three feet away.
 This week's Wildlife Wednesday features squirrels doing what they do best: pancake impressions, judging tourists, and reminding us why sharing snacks is a terrible idea.

-Wildlife Wednesday: Harbor Seal Edition 🦭💦
+Harbor Seal Highlights 🦭💦

 Harbor seals were everywhere - resting and watching.
 Pupping season at Elkhorn Slough is officially on the list for a return trip.

-Wildlife Wednesday: A Blue Whale Off Long Beach 🐳⚓️
+A Blue Whale Off Long Beach 🐳⚓️

 Massive and almost silent, this blue whale surfaced off Long Beach and left a boat full of people speechless.

-Wildlife Wednesday: A Crab Claw and No Intention of Sharing 🦦🍽️
+A Crab Claw and No Intention of Sharing 🦦🍽️

 Caught mid-snack with a crab claw in one paw, this Elkhorn Slough otter wasn’t in the mood to share.
 A crunchy little moment from the coast.